tokio-rs/website/content/docs/going-deeper/architecture.md

 application will pull in the protocol implementations and just interact with them at the request / response exchange layer.

-Tokio's abstractions map on to these different layers.
+Tokio's abstractions map onto these different layers.

 ## [Byte streams](#byte-streams) {#byte-streams}